-Lebanon has actively participated in the exploratory "Organizing Group" process that designed the Coalition joint powers agency.
-This process began in December 2019, with communities interested in Community Power meeting regularly to research national best practices and explore the viability of establishing a collaborative nonprofit to share services across municipalities and counties:
+The Coalition "Organizing Group" was initially convened in December 2019, with communities interested in Community Power meeting regularly to research national best practices and explore the viability of establishing a collaborative nonprofit to share services across municipalities and counties:

-• The Coalition's initial Organizing Group consisted of the cities of Lebanon and Nashua, the towns of Hanover and Harrisville, and Cheshire County;

-- Technical and community advisors included representatives from both Thayer School of Engineering and Tuck School of Business at Dartmouth, the Monadnock Sustainability Hub, Clean Energy New Hampshire, Growing Edge Partners and Community Choice Partners; - Activities were carried out in four working group tracks: Governance Agreements, Regulatory and Policy Engagement, Design and Implementation, and Community Engagement.
+- The Coalition's initial Organizing Group consisted of the cities of Lebanon and Nashua, the towns of Hanover and Harrisville, and Cheshire County; - Technical and community advisors included representatives from both Thayer School of Engineering and Tuck School of Business at Dartmouth, the Monadnock Sustainability Hub, Clean Energy New Hampshire, Growing Edge Partners, and Community Choice Partners; - Activities were carried out in four working group tracks: Governance Agreements, Regulatory and Policy Engagement, Design and Implementation, and Community Engagement.

-Over the last year, members of the Coalition's Organizing Group have:
+Members of the Coalition's Organizing Group have:

-- Participated in the Community Power informal rule drafting process, including by providing the initial and subsequent draft rules for discussion, arranging bilateral meetings with utilities and other stakeholders, and leading significant portions of the subsequent stakeholder workshops at the request of Public Utilities Commission staff; - Intervened in regulatory proceedings and legislative hearings to represent the interests of communities and customers, such as by advocating for expanded data access in the Commission's Statewide Data Platform docket, DE 19-197, and successfully negotiating the clarification and expansion of key Community Power authorities in House Bill 315; - Assessed power agency design best practices in terms of public governance and competitive operating models - by interviewing elected officials, senior staff and vendors operating Community Power programs in other states, along with representatives from public power associations (such as the American Public Power Association and the Vermont Public Power Supply Authority) and other industry experts; and - Hosted a virtual summit on Community Power that was attended by over eighty representatives from thirty-one municipalities, collectively representing one-quarter of the state's default electricity market.
+- Participated in the Community Power informal rule drafting process, including by providing the initial and subsequent draft rules for discussion, arranging bilateral meetings with utilities and other stakeholders, and leading significant portions of the subsequent stakeholder workshops at the request of Public Utilities Commission staff; - Intervened in regulatory proceedings and legislative hearings to represent the interests of communities and customers, such as by advocating for expanded data access in the Commission's Statewide Data Platform docket, DE 19-197, and successfully negotiating the clarification and expansion of key Community Power authorities in House Bill 315; - Assessed power agency design best practices in terms of public governance and competitive operating models - by interviewing elected officials, senior staff, and vendors operating

+Community Power programs in other states, along with representatives from public power associations (such as the American Public Power Association and the Vermont Public Power Supply Authority) and other industry experts; and

+Hosted a virtual summit on Community Power that was attended by over eighty representatives from thirty-one municipalities, collectively representing one-quarter of the state's default electricity market.

-Most recently, the City of Lebanon, using grant funding and in collaboration with the Organizing Group executed legal, community engagement and professional service contracts to help formally establish and implement the Community Power Coalition of New Hampshire.
+The City of Lebanon, using grant funding and in collaboration with the Organizing Group executed legal, community engagement, and professional service contracts to help formally establish and implement the Community Power Coalition of New Hampshire.